holke/git-advanced-workshop/exercises/cherry-pick/README.md

 git cherry-pick 123456..123459
 ```

-Thats basically all you need to know about cherry-picking.
+That's basically all you need to know about cherry-picking.

 Of course `git cherry-pick` offers a variaty of options; see https://git-scm.com/docs/git-cherry-pick for more details.